-The hobo spiders get their name by how they presumably bolster their distribution when catching a ride with humans.
+The hobo spiders get their name from how they presumably bolster their distribution when catching a ride with humans.
 These arachnids are a pest that frequently latches onto vehicles traveling along highways of the Pacific Northwest.
 Introduced by Europe during the 1930s, the hobo spider is frequently found in at least six U.S. states.
 In the process, this pest has expelled innumerable numbers of native species of spiders along the way.

 How Do I Identify a Hobo Spider?

 The best way to identify a hobo spider is its unique appearance.
 The dark stripe running down the center of the light brown body is the best evidence for identification.
 There are also light, midline stripes on each of its sides, and the legs are solid brown sans bands.
-Other related arachnids may have a similar appearance, however, only a professional will make a proper identification.
+Other related arachnids may have a similar appearance.
+However, only a professional will make a proper identification.

 Where are Hobo Spiders Found?

 You might find hobo spiders anywhere there are cracks, holes, crevices, or any habitat that supports the formation of tunnels.
-They are not good climbers, therefore, they will rarely be discovered living at the ground level.
+They are not good climbers.
+Therefore, they will rarely be discovered living at the ground level.
 They may also be discovered in areas that are moist and dark, such as window wells, basements, and crawl spaces.

 Do Hobo Spiders Have Webs?

 Yes, hobo spiders construct webs that are shaped that are funnel-shaped.
 It has an opening at either end.
-One end of the web widens outwardly forming a vast, somewhat rounded sheet.
+One end of the web widens outwardly, forming a vast, somewhat rounded sheet.
 They construct what may be considered an escape tunnel towards the rear of the web.
 This heads toward a deeper crack or another area that is protected.
 The web traps an unsuspecting insect or other pest-type prey that comes in contact with it.

 The male hobo spiders will wander about extensively during the months of late June until October.
 They do this in an attempt to find a female to mate with.
 You might discover many males roving about at the ground level of a structure.
-This is common during the periods that peak activity occurs from August through September.
+This is common during the periods when peak activity occurs from August through September.

 It is more common to be bitten by a male hobo spider than a female hobo spider.
-This is due to their habit of wandering about which brings them in close proximity to a human.
+This is due to their habit of wandering about, which brings them in close proximity to a human.

 Is the Hobo Spider Bite Dangerous?

 There is a constant debate about the effects of the hobo spider bite.
 Many confuse this spider’s bite with that of other species.
 To most humans, their bite is no more serious than any other insect.
-Some state that when a hobo spider bites humans it creates a necrotic lesion.
-These lesions are not unlike that of what is produced by the bite of a brown recluse spider.
+Some state that when a hobo spider bites humans, it creates a necrotic lesion.
+These lesions are not unlike that what is produced by the bite of a brown recluse spider.
 If bitten, contact a medical professional for immediate treatment.

 What Makes Hobo Spiders Bite?